Beet Hummus

 Blend Up the Hummus

-• Finally, pour in the water.
+• Finally, pour within the water.

 Serve and Eat

-• Pour your beet hummus into a serving bowl and garnish with cubes of cooked beets and sesame seeds.
+• Pour your beet hummus right into a serving bowl and garnish with cubes of cooked beets and sesame seeds.

 Notes